wkambale/missingpersons/README.md

 We use Pull Requests (PRs) for code review.
 Here's how to review:

 1. **Review the Code**: Check for code quality, functionality, and style.
-2. **Review the Code**: Test the code locally where possible to check for any breaking changes.
+2. **Test the Code**: Test the code locally where possible to check for any breaking changes.
 3. **Provide Feedback**: Leave comments on the PR for any changes or improvements needed.
 4. **Approve the PR**: If the changes are satisfactory, approve the PR.